lucid-wei/g-cubed_teaching_model/docs/4model_files.md

 ## The sym folder and its contents

-The sym folder stores machine generated contents that are used by the gcubed python module (.py, .lis and .csv files) and the [model definitions information page](../model_2R_164/sym/model_2R_164.html).
+The sym folder stores machine generated contents that are used by the gcubed Python module (.py, .lis and .csv files) and the [model definitions information page](../model_2R_164/sym/model_2R_164.html).

 Currently in this folder, all files needed are already generated, so you do not need to run any of the commands below.